-In October 2011, OEFC increased its revolving credit facility to the IESO from \$60 million to \$110 million.
-In April 2013, OEFC extended the expiry date of the credit facility to April 30, 2014.
+In April 2014, OEFC also extended the expiry date of its revolving credit facility to the IESO to April 30, 2017, and decreased the credit facility from \$110 million to \$95 million.
 The credit facility bears interest at a floating rate equal to the Province's cost of borrowing for a 30 day term plus 50 basis points.
 The facility will be used for liquidity purposes and to temporarily fund corporate requirements.
-At March 31, 2013, IESO had drawn \$57 million on the credit facility.
+At March 31, 2014, IESO had drawn \$44 million on the credit facility.